dbacchet/glengine/README.md

 ------------------
-if created by the engine is managed by the engine if created by the user has to be managed by the user
+if created by the engine is managed by the engine if created by the user has to be managed by the user renderables are ephemeral and _copied_ into the glengine::Object.
+Make sure to always update the one in the object, not a temporary object created when _constructing_ the object itself

 why sokol
 ---------
 * better support more than one platform/gfx api
 * passes and pipelines were implemented very well
 * low-level enough to have total flexibility on the architecture
+* very good validation layer in debug (useful for troubleshooting tricky opengl buffers/pipelines incompatibilities, for example)

 TODO
 ----